Henaccount/PnID-placing-sorting-annotations/README.md

 # PnID-setting-equipment-tags
 Very simple example code for placing certain annotations for preselected items of the P&ID.
 The first annotation will be placed at a defined point of the drawing and the following beneath it with a defined distance.
 If annotations are used that build a table row, then the result can act as a bill of materials table.
-Please refer to the more advanced example below if you are planning to parameterize the input like: basis point, offset, selection of drawing items, sorting of the table rows, ...
+Please refer to the more comprehensive code example below if you are planning to parameterize the input like: basis point, offset, selection of drawing items or if you want to sort the table rows, ...

 # PnID-sorting-equipment-tags
 <pre>